 Have you ever eaten gluten?
 No, not glue — gluten!
 If you've ever eaten a piece of bread, a slice of pizza, or a bowl of cereal, chances are you have.

 Gluten (say: gloo-tin) is a protein found in wheat, rye, and barley — grains that are in many everyday foods.
-Most people eat food with gluten with no trouble.
+Most of us eat food with gluten with no trouble.
 But for some people, eating gluten can cause a reaction in their bodies.
 Someone who has this problem has celiac (say: see-lee-ak) disease.

 After you eat food, it goes to your stomach, which is part of a group of organs that make up your digestive system.
 An important part of the digestive system is the small intestine, which is lined with villi (say: vil-eye).